Glossary

 Awful: adj., inspiring wonder or fear

-Back the main-yard: v., to arrange the horizontal pole (yard) at the bottom of the mainsail so that the sail catches the wind from the front.
+Back: (said of a yard) v., to rotate so that a sail catches the wind from the front.
 This is done to slow or stop the vessel

 Backstay: n., a rope from the top of a mast back towards the vessel's stern